mattmuroya/poet-instant-messenger/README.md

 ## About this Document

 This document provides directions for setting up a copy of Poet on your local machine.
-It assume some basic familiarity with configuring your own MongoDB instance and running Git/NPM commands from the command line.
+It assumes some basic familiarity with configuring your own MongoDB instance and running Git/NPM commands from the command line.

 ## How to Run This Application